Running your own business is hard enough without clients ghosting you when your invoice arrives.

-In fact, in our recent survey of Social Media Manager Prices, we learned that more than 40% of participants had had problems being paid.
+In our recent Social Media Manager Prices survey, we learned that more than 40% of participants had problems being paid.

 Thankfully everyone got their money in the end, but chasing late invoice payments is a stress you can do without.

-That’s why, today, we’re walking you through the simple steps you should take to ensure you’re always paid on time – and what to do when things go wrong.
+That’s why we’re walking you through the simple steps you should take to ensure you’re always paid on time – and what to do when things go wrong.

 Getting set up for payment success

 As busy business owners ourselves, we know how important systems and processes are for financial success.